merzzzl/warp/README.md

 ## Examples

-Here's an updated example demonstrating how to forward TCP traffic through an SSH tunnel, including routing to a Kubernetes network:
+Here's an updated example demonstrating how to forward TCP traffic through an SSH tunnel:

 ```bash
 sudo ./warp